deepak7376/Real-Time-Stock-Price-Prediction-using-Sentiment-Analysis/README.md

     1.1 Collect the latest tweet regarding the company stock

-    1.2 Fetch the tweets using tweeter API
+    1.2 Fetch the tweets using twitter API

     1.3 Collect the historical stock data from Yahoo Finance API